Learn About Prosthetics and Sensory Aids for Veterans

 These dogs may also be trained to help veterans suffering from mental health conditions, such as post-traumatic stress disorder (PTSD).
 In this case, a dog may calm or comfort a veteran undergoing an anxiety attack.

 Guide dogs have the same rights as service dogs under the Americans with Disabilities Act (ADA), although they are mainly trained to guide and direct their owners.
 Service dogs must have formal training in order for a veteran to receive benefits for his or her dog.
 International assistance dog agencies will also provide dogs and training free of charge to veterans who qualify for service dog benefits.

 A service dog for a veteran may dramatically improve a person’s quality of life.
 In order to qualify for service dog benefits, a veteran’s medical records must be reviewed by a clinician.
-The clinician will then determine whether a service dog is the best solution or if another form of treatment would be more appropriate.
+The clinician will then determine whether a service dog is a good solution or if another form of treatment would be more appropriate.

 The PSAS program may help you with hearing loss and other ear-related disorders such as tinnitus by approving you for a hearing aid, a cochlear implant or other important devices.
-In order to become eligible for VA hearing aids, make an appointment with the Audiology and Speech Pathology clinic closest to you.
+In order to be eligible for VA hearing aids, you typically need to make an appointment with the Audiology and Speech Pathology clinic closest to you.
 A specialist will evaluate your hearing loss or other hearing issues and may determine which type of device will help you the most.

 In addition to supplementing veterans health insurance, the PSAS program has a clothing allowance program, an Automobile Adaptive Equipment (AAE) program and a Home Improvement and Structural Alterations (HISA) program.